kibihrchak/kibihrchak.github.io/_posts/2019-07-17-rpi3-hello-buildroot.md

 (br-build-dir)$ make -C <br-repo-dir> O="$(pwd)" menuconfig
 ```

-## Configuration
+## Configuration, Build

 For the configuration I've used `raspberrypi3_defconfig` file as a base,
-not the A64 version -
+not the A64 version.
+General info on the setup, and what to expect as a
+build output can be seen in
+`<br-repo-dir>/board/raspberrypi3/readme.txt`.

+Here are the executed commands -

 ```bash
 (br-build-dir)$ make raspberrypi3_defconfig